Game of the Generals: Determining the results of a challenge

-If a Flag reaches the opposite edge or farthest rank of the board, the opponent has one turn left although it is not announced.
-After the turn, the player who advanced his flag waits for the next player to make his move and afterwards, he reveals the Flag.
-If the Flag was not challenged, the player with the advanced Flag wins the game.
-If the Flag was challenged, the player with that Flag loses the game.
+If a Flag [FLG] reaches the opposite edge or farthest rank of the board, the opponent has one turn left although it is not announced.
+After the turn, the player who advanced his Flag waits for the next player to make his move and afterwards, he reveals his Flag.

+If the advanced Flag was not challenged, the player with the advanced Flag wins the game.

+If any Flag is challenged by any piece, the player with that challenged Flag loses the game.

 Application of warfare concepts to the game

 Combatant roles of the pieces

 The playing pieces can be classified according to the following tactical functions and roles: